azurecitadel/azurecitadel.github.io/automation/terraform-new/lab2.md

   nav: "terraform"
 excerpt: Declare and use variables, and introduce more functions
 ---

 ## Introduction

+> These labs have been updated soon for 0.12 compliant HCL.
+If you were working through the original set of labs then go to [Terraform on Azure - Pre 0.12](/automation/terraform-pre012).

 In this lab we'll continue to use the Cloud Shell.
 As you move through the lab you will start to make use of variables and multiple .tf files.
 We'll modify existing resources and add new resources and new providers.